Blog

 What difficulties do you encounter in searching for opportunities?

-As a subsidiary of SNCF specializing in high-performance telecom infrastructure, our scope is highly technical: active fiber optics, digital slabs for Data Centers, and critical networks.
-The complexity lies in accurately identifying needs: a “works” tender may include a connectivity component that is essential for us, but it is not always explicitly labeled as such.
+As a subsidiary of SNCF specialising in high-performance telecom infrastructure, our scope is highly technical: active fiber optics, digital slabs for data centres, and critical networks.
+The complexity lies in accurately identifying needs: a “works” tender may include a connectivity component that is essential for us, but it is not always explicitly labelled as such.
 Above all, our main challenge is anticipation.
 In network-related activities, everything happens well before official publication.
 Early project detection is required to adapt engineering solutions and avoid a purely reactive approach.

 What are the advantages of the Deepbloo solution and the benefits for your company?

 The solution has provided a structure that was previously missing.
-Parameterized queries allow precise filtering of active fiber optic projects, lambda networks, and Data Centers across France.
+Parameterised queries allow precise filtering of active fiber optic projects, lambda networks, and data centres across France.
 A single interface makes the management of complex data much more fluid.
 Beyond daily monitoring, the main competitive advantage lies in the predictive intelligence of the solution.
 Identification of current contract deadlines enables mapping of future opportunities well before official publication.
 This represents a significant gain in time and relevance for operational teams.

 What this case reveals about telecom tender monitoring